doliinychenko/microcanonical_cooper_frye/README.md

-muB  - baryon chemical potential muS  - strangeness chemical potential muQ  - electric charge chemical potential u_mu - 4-velocity, note the lower index dsigma_mu - normal 4-vector to the hypersurface element, note the lower index
+muB  - baryon chemical potential muS  - strangeness chemical potential muQ  - electric charge chemical potential v    - 3-velocity of the hypersurface element dsigma^mu - normal 4-vector to the hypersurface element, note that the index is upper
        For definition see Eq.
 (2) in https://arxiv.org/pdf/1206.3371.pdf

 ## Outputs